-1778 - During the American Revolution, the Continental frigate Boston, commanded by Samuel Tucker, captures the British ship Martha in the North Atlantic.
+1778 - During the American Revolution, the Continental frigate Boston captures the British ship Martha in the North Atlantic.

 1941 - President Franklin D. Roosevelt signs the Lend-Lease Act, which permits delivery of war materials to Allied Powers on credit or lease.

 1942 - Lt.
 John Bulkeley, commander of Motor Torpedo Boat Squadron 3, helps Gen. Douglas MacArthur and Rear Adm.
-Francis W. Rockwell, and their families and others, escape and depart Luzon to the Philippine island of Mindanao in motor torpedo boats PT 32, PT 34, PT 35, and PT 41 where they then catch a plane to Australia.
-For this action, along with other operations in the Philippines during the start of WWII, he receives the Medal of Honor.
+Francis W. Rockwell, as well as their families and others, escape the Philippines in motor torpedo boats PT 32, PT 34, PT 35, and PT 41.
+For this action, along with other operations in the Philippines during the start of World War II, he receives the Medal of Honor.

 1945 - The US Navy begins use of LCVPs (Landing Craft, Personal Vehicles) to ferry troops across the Rhine River at Bad Neuenahr, Germany.

 1965 - Operation Market Time (Coastal Patrol Force) patrols begin off the South Vietnam coast.
 The objective is to interdict enemy efforts moving supplies to South Vietnam by sea.